-- frequently acting as a drilling engineer, collating and then logging details of drilling operations in oil companies' computer systems.
+- frequently acting as a drilling engineer, collating and then logging details of drilling operations in oil company computer systems.

-- Pay for mudloggers during training is usually modest but once training is completed, a typical starting salary is around £25,000 to £30,000.
+- Pay for mudloggers during training is usually modest until training is completed, when a typical starting salary is roughly £25,000 to £30,000.

-- Once a mudlogger has built up experience they can expect to earn around £45,000 and may be able to reach salaries of up to £70,000.
+- Once you've built up experience as a mudlogger, you can expect to earn around £45,000.
+You might even be able to reach a salary of £70,000.

-Benefits usually include free accommodation, food and travel.
-Travel expenses are paid by the employer and frequent air travel can lead to the collection of many air miles.
+Benefits usually include free accommodation, food and travel when you're working away from home.
+Travel expenses are paid by the employer and, if you're frequently using air travel, you'll soon tot up air miles.
 Hardship posts may attract a premium.